 Each project is priced individually.

-If you ask for both developmental and line editing, we will work in two rounds, but you will be charged only once.
+If you ask for both developmental and line editing, we will work in two stages (developmental edit followed by focused line editing).
+It will be a combined package at a blended rate.

-For a rough guideline of the cost please check out the Editorial Rate Estimator published by the Editorial Freelancers Association (EfA).
+For a general overview of typical editorial ranges, you may consult the Editorial Rate Estimator published by the Editorial Freelancers Association

 EfA Editorial Rates

-Payment can be accepted via international bank transfer or other agreed methods.
+Payment can be made via international bank transfer or other agreed methods.

 Please get in touch if you require other arrangements.